gaelfargeas/markdown_to_static_site/README.md

 # Markdown_to_static_site

-convert markdown to a static site
+Convert markdown fils to html.
+Those html files can be used to create a static site.

 ## Prerequis :